marcusfrdk/click-extended/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License, see the [license file](./LICENSE) for details.

 ## Acknowledgements